 Keep your sinuses clear by doing nasal irrigation daily.
 The saline solution rinses out your nasal passages, restores moisture and eases inflammation of the mucous membranes that line your sinuses.

-3. Know When to Speak … and When to Shut Up!
+3. Know When to Speak … and When to Stay Quiet!

 Try not to overuse your voice.
 Avoid speaking or singing when your voice is hoarse or tired.